fkranhold/ets-preambles/README.md

 # ETS preambles

-This repository contains several self-written preambles for LuaTeX that serve the following purposes:
+This repository contains several preambles for LuaTeX that serve the following
+purposes:

  * Use OpenType features and contextual tracking for advanced font declarations (such as all caps and “all small caps” in titles or labels).